ven-ajie/SimpleMarketMaker/README.md

 - All up, will be go down.
 And, vice versa
 - Profit is earned slowly.
 Rely on small but continuos 24 H transactions instead of big one time transaction

-# No pain no gain, No gut no glory:
+# No pain no gain.
+No gut no glory:
 Tested 3 times in the last 6 months with real money.
 Actually, can generate decent profit in sideways market.
 However, all got liquidated at the end, he he.
 Why?
 - Bot not prepared for significant price movement in BTC
 - Too tight leverage